kai-nguyen-aligent/microservice-development-utilities/packages/nx-openapi/README.md

 ### Details

 The plugin was created following the standards for Nx custom plugins.
 It contains a single `generator.ts` file which is responsible for the main logic behind generating the client.
-For more information on client generation check [Nx plugin documentation]()
+For more information on client generation check [Nx plugin documentation](https://nx.dev/features/generate-code)

-Normally, plugin generator take pre-defined files specified in the `/files` directory and automatically use that a basis for writing to a `Tree` object (the data structure Nx uses to generate files).
+Normally, plugin generators take pre-defined files specified in the `/files` directory and automatically use that a basis for writing to a `Tree` object (the data structure Nx uses to generate files).

-Since we are using `openapi-typescript` to generate files in real time, we can't simply create a pre-defined template.
-Instead we must write to the tree ourselves.
-We do this by taking the output of the Typescript generation and calling a built in `write` process, to write the returned generated code into a file whilst the generator runs.
+Since we are using `openapi-typescript` to generate files in real time, we can't create a pre-defined template.
+Instead perform write operations to the `Tree` ourselves.
+We do this by taking the output of the Typescript generation and calling a built in `write` process, to write the generated code into a file as part of the generation.

 The flow for the generator is as follows: